 Investing Tips for Grads Who Want to Enjoy Financial Independence

 Congratulations, you've graduated from college!
 With degree in hand, you're ready to go out and face the world.
 You no doubt want to do well in life, which includes making enough money during your career to retire comfortably without having to worry about paying the bills.
 Although this will be much easier if you have one of the highest paying college degrees as opposed to one of the worst paying college degrees, it is absolutely, mathematically, irrefutably possible for you to amass millions of dollars by the time you retire if you, like most college graduates, are in your early to mid-twenties and live a normal life expectancy.

 Sure, it will require hard work, discipline, and an ability to stick to a budget but it can be done.

-Using one of the time value of money formulas, I'm going to demonstrate how $111 per paycheck at average rates of return over a typical career could turn into $4,426,000 in wealth throwing off six-figures a year in passive income; a portfolio of stocks, bonds, mutual funds, real estate, and other assets that keep your family living comfortably during your lifetime and serve as an inheritance for your children and grandchildren (or, perhaps, your favorite charity).
+Using one of the , I'm going to demonstrate how $111 per paycheck at average rates of return over a typical career could turn into $4,426,000 in wealth throwing off six-figures a year in passive income; a portfolio of stocks, bonds, mutual funds, real estate, and other assets that keep your family living comfortably during your lifetime and serve as an inheritance for your children and grandchildren (or, perhaps, your favorite charity).

 When Starting Your Career, Time, a Good Tax Shelter, and a Decent 401(k) Match Can Combine to Make You Rich